-Second most frequently named, faulty indicated that Zoom breakout rooms worked effectively (57 comments).
+Second most frequently named, faculty indicated that Zoom breakout rooms worked effectively (57 comments).
 These mirrored small-group discussions in a face-to-face classroom, often using Google Docs or screen sharing for students to document the outcomes of their work.
 For example, inspired by a technique used by Cindy Nguyen (History) in pre-pandemic teaching, Amy Remensnyder (History) gave students creative whiteboard tasks to complete in small groups, such as making collective drawings of key ideas in the readings.
 Prof. Remensnyder observed that this approach “allowed students the freedom to engage creatively with analytic materials at a time when their abilities to concentrate on more traditional forms of analysis were under considerable strain.”

 I had a very good experience moving online.
 I used breakout rooms for students to work in small groups to create products on google docs that they could share with the class.